 He hadn’t been particularly careful.
 Her hands were already bruised and the clamp had left a reddish furrow around her wrists.
-In addition, he had cut her with the blade, so a trickle of blood slid by one of her hands.
-But she didn’t even shook them to regain sensitivity.
+In addition, he had cut her with the blade, so a trickle of blood slid down one of her hands.
+But she didn’t even shake them to regain their feeling.
 She just dropped them again.

 Still defiant, huh?

 “Very good.
 That will be all.”
 He nodded to his minions again.
 “Escort Miss Croft to the exit.
-With the hood up again, of course.
+With the hood on again, of course.
 Make sure she arrives safely to her hotel.”

 “Of course.”
 Deng told his twin, with blatant disregard.
 “That threat will suffice.
 I can’t understand how a woman like her, with those enemies she has built up over the years, had the nerve to have a child.
 Best for me: easy way to handle her.”